 They too, will feature the unique and highly corrosion-resistant co-cured finish used on all CURT tow bars and hitches.

 CURT tow bar base plates are engineered for a custom fit on each unique vehicle.
 These custom tow bar base plates fit select years of different automobile, Jeep and truck manufacturers (see application info to verify fitment).

 Base plates feature an OE style design to fully integrate with the front of the vehicle and maintain a factory look.
 They are constructed from high-quality steel and is precisely welded for a perfect fit.

 They are physically tested for absolute safety and assurance while dinghy towing.
 It also features a unique co-cured finish of liquid Bonderite and highly durable powder coat to protect against the outdoor elements.

 Base plates come with attachment tabs and installation hardware.

 CURT 70112 Custom Tow Bar Base Plate Brackets for Select Jeep Wrangler TJ

 Braking System Components:

-Don’t have a motorhome?
-Read about our CURT Q24 fifth wheel hitch.
+Read about the CURT Q24 fifth wheel hitch.